MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-meeting-invitations.md

 2. From the Office 365 admin center, choose **Admin centers** > **Teams & Skype**.
 3. In the Microsoft Teams admin center, choose **Meetings** > **Meeting settings**.
 4. Complete the following:
     - **Logo URL** - Enter the URL where your logo is stored.
-Remember that it must be in JPG format!
+Remember that it must be in JPG or PNG format!
     - **Legal URL** - If your organization has a legal website that you want people to go to if they have legal concerns, enter the URL here.
     - **Help URL** – If your organization has a support website that you want people to go to if they have problems, enter the URL here.
     - **Footer** – Enter a text-only footnote that is appropriate for your users.